Dev43/harpocrates/submission.md

 # Web3Infra Submission

 This repo is part of my submission to the Web3Infra hackathon by EverVision.
+It was originally created during EthBerlin and has been extended.

 ## What was done